Yolo Vision Shenzhen

 Explore 3D object detection: how LiDAR, point clouds & deep learning build accurate 3D bounding boxes for autonomous vehicles, robotics and AR.

-3D object detection is a sophisticated computer vision (CV) technique that identifies, classifies, and localizes objects within a three-dimensional space.
-Unlike traditional 2D object detection, which draws a flat rectangular bounding box around an object on an image plane, 3D object detection estimates an oriented 3D bounding box—a cuboid defined by its center coordinates (x, y, z), dimensions (length, width, height), and orientation (heading angle).
-This capability allows artificial intelligence (AI) systems to perceive the real-world size, distance, and pose of objects, which is essential for physical interaction and navigation.
+3D object detection is an advanced computer vision (CV) technique that identifies, classifies, and localizes objects within a three-dimensional environment.
+Unlike traditional 2D object detection, which draws a flat rectangular bounding box around an item on an image plane, 3D object detection estimates a spatial cuboid.
+This volume is defined by seven key parameters: the center coordinates (x, y, z), physical dimensions (length, width, height), and the orientation (heading angle).
+This rich spatial data allows artificial intelligence (AI) systems to perceive the true size, distance, and pose of objects relative to the sensor, bridging the gap between digital perception and physical interaction.

 How 3D Object Detection Works

-• LiDAR (Light Detection and Ranging): Emits laser pulses to measure precise distances, generating a sparse 3D representation known as a point cloud.
+• LiDAR (Light Detection and Ranging): These sensors emit laser pulses to measure precise distances, generating a sparse, geometric representation of the scene known as a point cloud.

-• Stereo Cameras: Use two lenses to simulate binocular vision, computing depth through disparity maps to reconstruct 3D structure.
+• Stereo Cameras: By using two lenses to mimic binocular vision, these systems calculate depth through disparity maps, allowing the reconstruction of 3D structures from visual offsets.

 3D vs. 2D Object Detection